Our Upcoming Events

 Mark Story was the passionate visionary behind K-64 who brought all the stakeholders to the table to open doors for students to achieve their educational and career goals.
 We tragically lost him in February 2020 but are committed to carry his vision forward with the same passion with which he paved the way.

-As Business Liaison of K-64, Christie Sims is responsible for connecting businesses to future outcomes and sustainability of the K-64 initiative.
+As Business Liaison of K-64, Christie Sims is responsible for connecting businesses to educational and professional organizations, grant research, and sustainability of the K-64 initiative.

 Talent Development & Work-based Learning Coordinator